 Mindfulness exercises and meditation typically accompany many other therapies and counseling structures in recovery, and it’s important for people in rehab to remember what they learn there so they may apply to their lives in recovery.
 These exercises also serve to rebuild self-esteem and help people in recovery remember they are more than their addictions.

-Understanding and using mindfulness will also help the individual make better dietary choices and develop healthful exercise habits.
+Understanding and using mindfulness will also help the individual make better dietary choices and develop healthy exercise habits.

 Benefits of Good Nutrition